alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap5.md

 D. Network vulnerability scanner

 9. B. Intrusion detection systems do not detect vulnerabilities; they detect attacks.
-The remaining three tools could all possiblydiscover a cross-site scripting (XSS) vulnerability, but a web application vulnerability scanner is the most likely to detect it because it is specifically designed to test web applications.
+The remaining three tools could all possibly discover a cross-site scripting (XSS) vulnerability, but a web application vulnerability scanner is the most likely to detect it because it is specifically designed to test web applications.

 10- During a penetration test, Patrick deploys a toolkit on a compromised system and uses it to gain access to other systems on the same network.
 What term best describes this activity?

 A. Lateral movement

 B. Privilege escalation